-Employees who do not intend to continue their employment with the school division must submit written notice via the Norfolk Public Schools Resignation/Extended Leave of Absence Form A-30 at least two weeks in advance of the intended date of resignation.
-The employee may, within one week, withdraw the request to resign.
-Upon expiration of the one-week period, the Superintendent will notify the School Board of the decision to accept or reject the resignation.
-For teachers, in the event that the Board or Superintendent declines to grant the request for release on the grounds of insufficient or unjustifiable cause, and the teacher breaches such contract, disciplinary action, which may include a written reprimand, suspension, or revocation of the teacher's license, may be taken pursuant to regulations prescribed by the Board of Education (Code of Virginia § 22.1-304).
+Employees who do not intend to continue their employment with the school division must submit a written notice via the Norfolk Public Schools Resignation/Extended Leave of Absence Form A-30 to the Chief Human Resources Officer at least two weeks in advance of the intended date of resignation (VA Code Section 22.1-304).
+In the event that the Board or Superintendent declines to grant the request for release on the grounds of insufficient or unjustifiable cause, and the teacher breaches such contract, disciplinary action, which may include a written reprimand, suspension, or revocation of the teacher's license, may be taken pursuant to regulations prescribed by the Board of Education (VA Code Section 22.1-304).